 About Your Teeth

 During your life, you will have two sets of teeth: primary (baby) teeth and secondary (permanent) teeth.
-At age 6-8 months, the primary teeth appear; all 20 are in place by age 3.
+At age 6-8 months, the primary teeth appear; all 20 are in place by age three.

 Your front teeth are called incisors.
 The sharp “fang-like” teeth are canines.
 The next side teeth are referred to as pre-molars or bicuspids, and the back teeth are molars.
-Your permanent teeth are the ones you keep for life, so it is vital that they are brushed and flossed regularly and that periodic check-ups by our Dallas area dentist are followed.
+Your permanent teeth are the ones you keep for life, so it is vital that they are brushed and flossed regularly and that your visit our Dallas-area dentist at least twice a year.